Aracho1/cv/README.md

 **UBS Group COO Office** (2018 - 2020)
 _Business Analyst_
 - Optimized the internal legal entity search process by promoting a clean-up of the legal database in liaison with legal, compliance and sales teams
-- Set up new client onboarding requirements according to new finance regulatory (MIFID) standards
+- Set up new client onboarding process to satisfy finance regulatory (MIFID) standards

 ## Projects